Skip to main content

 What is the average remodeling contractor website score?

-Across the 146 remodeling contractor websites Fervor Studio Site Inspected in 2026, the mean Fervor Score is 65.67 out of 100.
+Across the 146 remodeling contractor websites Fervor Studio inspected in 2026, the mean Fervor Score is 65.67 out of 100.
 Median is 71.
 Range runs from 3 to 86.
 Only 24 brands (about 16%) graded B or better.
 67 brands (46%) graded D or F. The remodeling trade has a wider spread than roofing, with a stronger top end and a longer tail at the bottom.

 Source: Fervor Studio, Contractor CRO Index 2026 (n=146 remodeling brands)